Binomial coefficient

-The binomial coefficients can be generalized to $\tbinom{z}{k}$ for any complex number z and integer k ≥ 0, and many of their properties continue to hold in this more general form.
+The first form of the binomial coefficients can be generalized to $\tbinom{z}{k}$ for any complex number z and integer k ≥ 0, and many of their properties continue to hold in this more general form.

 History and notation

 Andreas von Ettingshausen introduced the notation $\tbinom nk$ in 1826, although the numbers were known centuries earlier (see Pascal's triangle).
-In about 1150, the Indian mathematician Bhaskaracharya gave an exposition of binomial coefficients in his book Līlāvatī.
+Around 1150, the Indian mathematician Bhaskaracharya gave an exposition of binomial coefficients in his book Līlāvatī.